le-dat/beincom-social-service/README.md

-# Authentication API
+# Beincom API

 This project provides a basic authentication API using Node.js, Express, TypeScript, and MongoDB with Mongoose.

-It includes endpoints for user registration, login, logout, and token refresh.
+It includes endpoints for

+- user (registration, login, logout, and token refresh).
+- post (CRUD post, filter post, CRUD comment ).

 ## Table of Contents